 Omega-3 fatty acids include linolenic acid, eicosapentaenoic acid (EPA), docosahexaenoic acid (DHA).
 These fatty acids (EPA and DHA) are extremely beneficial for the heart, brain and central nervous system.
 In addition, omega-3 acids are part of cell membranes, therefore, when building muscles, they are a building material, along with protein (amino acids).
 Also, the use of DHA reduces the deposition of fat and improves fat burning by 15%.
 EPA and DHA are almost impossible to obtain from vegetable fats besides seaweed and kelp.
 But getting these products that have preserved omega-3 acids is now quite problematic.
 Therefore, despite all the rumors, it is impossible to replace fish oil with linseed oil.
 But if you use them together, then it will be very correct.

 Omega-6 fatty acids include linoleic acid, arachidonic acid.
 Omega-6 fats can be easily obtained from any vegetable oil.

 How to choose fish oil correctly

 It is preferable to choose fish oil obtained from fish meat rather than from the liver.
 This is because the liver accumulates various toxic impurities.
-If fish oil is produced from the liver, then the composition will show this.
-Cod Liver Oil must be written in the composition.
+If fish oil is produced from the liver, then the nutrition facts will show this.
+Cod Liver Oil must be written in the nutrition facts.
 Fish oil produced from fish meat will be called Fish Oil.
 This should also be displayed on the package.

 It is also desirable that the fish from which the fat will be produced would be high-quality, for example, salmon.
 Such fish will contain more valuable and important for the body fatty acids such as EPA and DHA.
 Make sure to check the fish oil, it should not taste bitter and nauseous.
 If you buy fish oil in capsules, then cut the capsule and make sure to taste and smell the content.